Planning Care for a Loved One with Alzheimer's or Another Dementia

 - In the UK, the Alzheimer's Society provides information on care services, or call 020 7423 3500.

 - In Canada, the Alzheimer Society offers information on care options, or call 1-800-616-8816.

 - In Australia, Alzheimer's Australia provides support and information, or call 1800-100-500.

 - For other countries, visit Alzheimer's Disease International for a directory of worldwide Alzheimer’s associations.

-Legal Issues – Defines some key issues in planning for care, including how to designate people to make healthcare and or financial decisions when the person with Alzheimer’s is no longer able.
+Legal Matters: Planning Ahead – Defines some key issues in planning for care, including how to designate people to make healthcare and or financial decisions when the person with Alzheimer’s is no longer able.
 Provides further detailed resources and how to find elder law advice.
 (Alzheimer’s Association)

 Legal and financial planning – Tailored towards those with Alzheimer’s, provides good general overviews of planning ahead for legal and financial issues, including powers of attorney, estate planning, trusts, and finding an elder law attorney.
 (Fisher Center for Alzheimer’s Research Foundation)

-Caring for Someone with Alzheimer's: Home Care – Tips for patient care including helping with daily activities and personal care.
-This includes several short explanatory video clips.
+About Alzheimer's Disease: Caregiving – Tips for patient care including helping with daily activities and personal care.
 (National Institute on Aging)

-Caring for someone with dementia: Understanding and respecting the person with dementia – Helping the patient to feel respected and valued, with tips on how to make the person feel good about themselves.
-(Alzheimer's Society of the U.K.)
+Understanding and Supporting a Person with Dementia – Helping the patient to feel respected and valued, with tips on how to make the person feel good about themselves.
+(Alzheimer's Society UK)

 The Dartmouth Memory Handbook – Digital copy of the 4th Edition edited by Robert B. Santulli, M.D.
 Includes chapters on dementia and Alzheimer’s care and selecting a nursing home.
 (Caldwell Law)